ezpaarse-project/bibliomap-enricher/README.md

 ## Configuration

-Bibliomap-enricher uses the [node-config](https://github.com/lorenwest/node-config).
+Bibliomap-enricher uses [node-config](https://github.com/lorenwest/node-config).
 Configuration files are stored in the `config` directory.
 Have a look at [default.json](https://github.com/ezpaarse-project/bibliomap-enricher/blob/master/config/default.json) to see the default values.
 You can create a local config file to overide the default values.
 Have a look at [the doc](https://github.com/lorenwest/node-config/wiki/Configuration-Files) for more details about the naming conventions and supported extensions.

 You can also customize the configuration with environment variables: